 The Church and the Liquor Traffic

-By REV. JAMES M. CRAY, D. D. of Moody Bible Insti of Chicago
+By REV. JAMES M. GRAY, D. D. Dean of Moody Bible Institute

 TEXT-Woe unto him that giveth his neighbor drink, that puttest thy bottle to him, that makest him drunken also.- Habakkuk 2:15.